-All private fostering arrangements must be notified to the local authority and Camden has a duty to visit a privately fostered child in order to safeguard their welfare.
-Schools have a legal duty to notify the local authority of any pupil they know to be privately fostered.
+Schools have a legal duty to notify Camden of any pupil they know to be privately fostered.
 Schools should contact the Fostering team on 020 7974 6783 to notify Camden of any private fostering arrangements that come to their notice.

-5. Young carers
+Young carers